Chronology

 Receives Brandeis University’s Creative Arts Award.

 Ed.
-1/2 of Modern Head, based on a 1974 metal, wood and polyurethane sculpture at the Santa Anita Fashion Park in Arcadia, California, is installed in Battery Park City in Lower Manhattan.
+1/2 of Modern Head, based on the 1974 wood sculpture RLCR 2318, is installed in Battery Park City in Lower Manhattan.

 October 1991